vikilpet/Taskopy/readme.md

 ### Option 1: binary file

 **Requirements:** Windows 7 and above.
-You can [download](https://github.com/vikilpet/Taskopy/releases) archive with binary release but many of lousy antiviruses don't like python inside EXE so VirusTotal shows about 7 detects.
+You can [download](https://github.com/vikilpet/Taskopy/releases) archive with binary release.

 ### Option 2: Python

-**Requirements:** Python 3.7.4; Windows 7 and above.
+**Requirements:** Python > 3.7; Windows 7 and above.
 Download project, install requirements:

 	pip install -r requirements.txt

-Make shortcut to taskopy.py in Startup folder:
+Note: *wxPython* requires *Pillow*, but [Pillow > 9.5.0 no longer includes 32-bit wheels](https://pillow.readthedocs.io/en/latest/installation.html#basic-installation) so install 9.5.0:

-	%userprofile%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\
+	pip install Pillow==9.5.0

-In shortcut options choose *Run: minimized* option and change shortcut icon to resources\logo.ico
+Create a shortcut *taskopy.py* in the user's startup folder with the built-in *Add to startup* task.

 ## Usage
 Open crontab.py in your favorite text editor and create your task as function with arguments: